robert-hardy/codeInterviewExercises/Readme.md

 Code interview exercises
 =======
-This repository contains solutions for 'Codility' type interview questions.
+This repository contains solutions for 'Codility' type interview exercises.

 In each directory there is a `Readme.md` which gives links to the questions themselves.